International Staff Support

 As it might be difficult to find a long-term solution straight away, it can be a good idea to find a short-term solution, to begin with.
 It might not be the type of accommodation you were expecting or in the area you prefer, but remember that it is temporary and that you will find it easier to find something more suitable for you long-term once you are in Sweden.
 Also remember that housing in Sweden is costly, and most people spend a large part of their income on housing.

 Many housing companies have a queue system where you collect points for each day you are registered in the system.
 Often you can register from your home country.
-It is advisable to register early in order to receive as many points as possible.
+It is advisable to register early to receive as many points as possible.
 These accommodations are usually unfurnished and the contracts are until further notice.

 Another option can be to rent an already furnished accommodation.
 This is often done through private landlords or furnished housing companies.
 The prices tend to be slightly higher as they are furnished and water, electricity and wi-fi are included.
 This can still be a good option for the first month or so, as it is easier to find permanent accommodation once you have arrived in Linköping or Norrköping.